balbaev/docker-puppet-nginx/README.md

 	docker ps

 # Puppet-agent simulation:
 In order to simulate puppet-agent we would run docker container with Ubuntu 18.04 image and exposed TCP 80 port.
+Run the following command from the project directory

 	docker run --name apply-test --net puppetnetwork --volume "${PWD}"/scripts:/mnt -p 80:80 -it ubuntu:18.04 /bin/bash